Max Wright: Career

-Film and television
+Early film and television

-Wright made supporting appearances on television shows such as WKRP in Cincinnati, and was a regular cast member on Misfits of Science, AfterMASH, Buffalo Bill, and The Norm Show, and the made-for-TV adaptation of Stephen King's The Stand.
-He appeared in the first and second seasons of the sitcom Friends as Terry, the manager of Central Perk.
-He played Günter Wendt in the 1998 HBO miniseries From the Earth to the Moon and Dr. Josef Mengele in Playing for Time.
+Wright made supporting appearances on television shows such as WKRP in Cincinnati and Cheers, and was a regular cast member on Misfits of Science, AfterMASH, and Buffalo Bill.
+He had roles in the films All That Jazz (1979), Reds (1981), The Sting II (1983), and Soul Man (1986), and played Dr. Josef Mengele in the 1980 TV movie Playing for Time.

 ALF

 From 1986 to 1990, Wright appeared in the sitcom ALF as Willie Tanner, a typical father of a middle-class family, who finds an alien who has crash-landed on Earth.
-Despite becoming his best-known performance, the actor despised the role due to its huge technical demands and the fact that he, a human, played a supporting character for an "inanimate object".
+Despite this becoming his best-known performance, the actor despised the role due to its huge technical demands and the fact that he, a human, played a supporting character for an "inanimate object".
 "It was hard work and very grim", he stated in a 2000 interview to People.
 He was also, reportedly, very happy when the show was canceled in 1990.
 "I was hugely eager to have it over with", he said in the same interview.
 According to his co-star in the show, Anne Schedeen, "there was one take, and Max walked off the set, went to his dressing room, got his bags, went to his car, and disappeared.
-Nobody had to say, 'Wrap,' and there were no goodbyes".
+Nobody had to say, 'Wrap', and there were no goodbyes".
 However, Wright later admitted that as the years passed he looked back at ALF with less animosity and conceded that "It doesn't matter what I felt or what the days were like, ALF brought people a lot of joy."

+Later film and television

+Wright's later appearances included Murder, She Wrote, Quantum Leap, Murphy Brown, Early Edition, and the first and second seasons of the sitcom Friends as Terry, the manager of Central Perk.
+He also appeared as Dr. Herbert Denninger in the 1994 made-for-TV adaptation of Stephen King's The Stand, Berger in the 1994 film The Shadow, the inspector in the 1995 film Grumpier Old Men, Günter Wendt in the 1998 HBO miniseries From the Earth to the Moon, and Norm's boss in the sitcom The Norm Show.